 Year 9

 Year 9 Dance is a complete course that explores three areas, performance, composition, and appreciation.
-It is not a prerequisite foe entry into the Year 10 Drama Course.
+It is not a prerequisite for entry into the Year 10 Dance Course.
 However, it is regarded as invaluable preparation for Senior Dance.

 Areas studied: